tasmaniski/zend-flash-noty-messenger/README.md

-# View Helper for showing flash messages
+# Apple style notifications

-Apple style notifications :)  <br/>
+View Helper for showing flash messages.  <br/>
 You must include the latest release of jQuery and Bootstrap. <br/> <br/>

 ## **Install**